 - Also download the Odin tool: Odin_v3.10.0.zip

 - Install the latest Samsung USB Drivers or Kies on your PC.
-Skip this step if you have any of them installed: Download
+Skip this step if you have any of them installed.

-- Enable USB Debugging on your Galaxy S6/S6 Edge using this tutorial.
+- Enable USB Debugging on your Galaxy S6/S6 Edge using our tutorial.